lasellers/GitHubUsers/README.md

 * v2 2/20/2017 Update to Angular 5
 * v3 5/10/2020 Upgrade to Angular 9 and rewrite app extensively to experiment with different Angular features.
 * v3.0.4 6/19/2020 Add several tests
+* v3.0.5 Add CircleCI for CI testing + puppeteer for CHROME_BIN

 ### Deploy
 See [https://lasellers.github.io/GitHubUsers/] for the live version of this repo posted to gh-pages.